Why India's Labour Market needs a mix of traditional and alternative data: CEIC | www.lokmattimes.com

 Request a demonstration for CEIC: https://www.ceicdata.com/en/ceic-request-a-demo

 The current moderation in work demand reaffirms that as the pandemic recedes, a significant portion of the rural population is returning to cities for work.
-This change can also be attributed to the government and private enterprises implementing greater skilling programs, which drive the formalisation of India's job market.
-Informal jobs currently account for almost 80% of India's total workforce, and increased formalisation would greatly contribute to improving the understanding of the economy through reliable macroeconomic data.
-India is notorious for its lack of comprehensive labour market figures.
+This change can also be attributed to the government and private enterprises implementing various skilling programs, which are driving the formalisation of India's job market.
+Informal jobs currently account for the major section of total workforce, and increased formalisation will contribute to sustaining the economic growth.

-The government is also allocating fewer resources to MGNREGS, which not only reflects the temporary nature of the scheme but also potentially incentivizes job seekers to pursue more formal employment where remuneration is generally higher compared to the informal sector.
-For FY2023, total allocations were reduced by 9.2% year-on-year, and for FY2024, allocations are expected to drop by 32.9% year-on-year.
-The lower allocation is likely to result in a greater disparity between job demand and employment generated, further shifting some of the demand towards formal employment.
-This divergence has already been visible and pronounced since the beginning of 2023.

 Read more about MGNREGS: https://info.ceicdata.com/mgnregs-data-reveals-indias-quiet-shift-towards-formalising-rural-jobs